Skip to Main Content Jump to Main Content

 Blakeslee, PA

-With 130 acres to explore, this nature preserve has incredible views and trails for all skill levels.
-The shorter Pine and Highland Trails are a bit more laidback.
-And the Red Blazed Creek Trail is a perfect intermediate hike for those seeking a bit of a challenge.
+With 130 acres to explore, the Austin T. Blakeslee Natural Area has incredible views and trails for all skill levels.
+The shorter Pine and Highland Trails are a bit more laidback while the Red Blazed Creek Trail is a perfect intermediate hike for those seeking a bit of a challenge.

 Learn More